1. Promoting Gay Self-Esteem – It’s Up To You

 Just because you are gay does not mean you can’t be masculine (or that you can’t be feminine, or both, or neither) Gender expression and gender identity are completely separate to sexuality / romantic orientation.

 And it certainly does not mean that you can’t like sports, either.
 Of course you can like them, play them and watch them.
 You know why?
 Because once again, none of this has anything to do with your sexuality / romantic orientation.
 And for the record whether you play sports, watch sports or don’t, this has nothing to do with you being gay.

 Part of these misconceptions, are, again, because of the way men are portrayed in the media and entertainment and in particular the way gay men are portrayed by both the mainstream media, the ‘straight world’ and by the LGBTQ + community too.

 Every group has rules about how a person in their group or outside of their group is supposed to look, present, dress, speak and act.
 All of this has altered the perception of what a gay men ‘should’ or ‘can’ look like.
 There is an infinite variety of how gay men can show up in the world.
 There isn’t one gay type, just as there isn’t one straight type, one lesbian type, or one bisexual type.
 There’s just your type, based on what is right for you.

-There is literally no manual on what it means to be a gay man or how to develop gay self-esteem (yet).
+There is literally no manual on what it means to be a gay man, how to age as a gay man, or how to develop gay self-esteem (yet).
 But if there were, we would want a manual that says gender and sexuality (romantic orientation) are not related.

 In absence of such a manual, we can learn to effectively deal with the prejudice and stereotypes we face on a daily basis from society at large and within the lgbtq + community too.
 No one should tell you how you should or shouldn’t be, except you, listening to yourself.
 You get to decide what’s right for you and once you do, please shine your authentic light into the world.
 The world needs you to be you.